 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits a tight driveway for your small shingle tear-off, keeping weight within legal tonnage limits.
+Our 10-yard can fits a tight driveway for shingle disposal and manages the weight on a single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Lake Forest home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.